Cnerd-Mahadi/litol_app/README.md

 🚀 <b>Mind Map:</b> Students can create mind map in a drawing board.
 It contains title, nodes and edges.
 It is just like traditional mind mapping technique but for online.
 Massively helpful for brainstorming and analysis.

 🚀 <b>Feyman Gallery:</b> When a student requests a topic to be discussed in the learn section, that request will be stored in the Feynman section for other students to see.
 If a student wants to teach that topic to students who have requested it, they can invite them to a session using a Google Meet link.
 A session can contain up to 4 students.
 This technique is based on the principle articulated by Richard Feynman that "teaching is to learn twice."
-When a student conducts a Feynman session, they will better understand the topic by teaching it, and the other students will learn the topic from them.
+When a student conducts a Feynman session, they will better understand the topic by teaching it, and the other students will learn the topics from them.

 <br><br>